vitopm/vitopm/README.md

 # <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">  Hi, I’m @vitopm
-+ 👀 I’m currently IN LOVE in website development
++ 👀 I’m currently learning about Machine Learning and NLP
-+ 🌱 I’m still learning HTML and CSS
++ 🌱 I’m also learning how to be a better person everyday!

 Here I have some of my early works, go take a peek! 👇
 <!---